Aflibercept: Adverse effects

 Common adverse effects of the eye formulation include conjunctival hemorrhage, eye pain, cataract, vitreous detachment, floaters, and ocular hypertension.

 Aflibercept (Zaltrap) has adverse effects typical of anti-cancer drugs, such as reduced blood cell count (leukopenia, neutropenia, thrombocytopenia), gastrointestinal disorders like diarrhea and abdominal pain, and fatigue.
 Another common effect is hypertension (increased blood pressure).

 Interactions

 No interactions are described for either formulation.

 Mechanism of action

 In wet macular degeneration, abnormal blood vessels grow in the choriocapillaris, a layer of capillaries in the eye, leading to blood and protein leakage below the macula.

-Aflibercept binds to circulating VEGFs and acts like a "VEGF trap".
+Aflibercept (Zaltrap) binds to circulating VEGFs and acts like a "VEGF trap".
 It thereby inhibits the activity of the vascular endothelial growth factor subtypes VEGF-A and VEGF-B, as well as to placental growth factor (PGF), inhibiting the growth of new blood vessels in the choriocapillaris or the tumour, respectively.
-The aim of the cancer treatment, so to speak, is to starve the tumour.

 Composition

 Aflibercept is a recombinant fusion protein consisting of vascular endothelial growth factor (VEGF)-binding portions from the extracellular domains of human VEGF receptors 1 and 2, that are fused to the Fc portion of the human IgG1 immunoglobulin.